benstrathdee/rsa-key-utility/README.md

 ## Requirements

 * Java 17
-* Maven

 ## Usage

 ### Build

 1. `git clone` this repo
-2. Open a terminal in the cloned directory and run the command `mvn clean install` to build an artifact
+2. Open a terminal in the cloned directory and run the command `./mvnw clean install` to build an artifact
 3. A `.jar` file will be generated in the `/target` directory

 ### Usage